A/1.5 QUT Assurance, Risk and Integrity Services charter

 - maintain their technical competence through a program of continuing education, and

-The actual audit performance shall be regularly reviewed against the Annual Plan by the Risk and Audit Committee.
-Any necessary amendments to the Annual Plan shall be submitted to the Risk and Audit Committee for endorsement.
+The actual audit performance shall be regularly reviewed against the Plan by the Risk and Audit Committee.
+Any necessary amendments to the Plan shall be submitted to the Risk and Audit Committee for endorsement.

 Scope and frequency of audit

-1.5.10 Quality assurance program
+1.5.9 Quality assurance program

-In accordance with the Risk and Audit Committee meeting schedule, the Director, Assurance, Risk and Integrity Services, shall submit to the Risk and Audit Committee a report summarising all assurance, audit and risk co-ordination activities undertaken during the reporting period.
-An annual report on the performance of Assurance, Risk and Integrity Services against the agreed key performance indicators shall be submitted by the Director, Assurance, Risk and Integrity Services, to the committee.
+In accordance with the Risk and Audit Committee meeting schedule, the Director, Assurance and Audit, shall submit to the Risk and Audit Committee a report summarising all assurance and internal audit activities undertaken during the reporting period.
+An annual report on the performance of Assurance and Audit against the agreed key performance indicators shall be submitted by the Director, Assurance and Audit to the Risk and Audit Committee

 This charter is reviewed periodically to ensure it is relevant, aligned with organisational changes and good practices, and an appropriate level of cost-effective value-added services is achieved.

-1.5.12 Liaison with external auditors
+1.5.11 Liaison with external auditors

 Internal and external audit activities should be coordinated to ensure adequate audit coverage and to minimise duplication of effort.
+In accordance with the Institute of Internal Auditors Standards, Assurance and Audit will consult with the external auditor during the preparation of theĀ annual audit plan and individual audits where relevant.

 Related Documents